-- TN Arts Commission's website which includes the grant guidelines, process for applying and managing all grants; - Annual Grant workshops which are held throughout the state each fall and specifically targeted to those who are interested in applying for a TAC grant; - Thirteen (13) Arts Build Communities workshops held annually; - Program Director's responding to individuals who contact the Commission daily to inquire about grants and the process for applying; - Program Directors being requested to attend as a panelist or speaker for workshops, seminars, etc. throughout the state to share information about grants; - The Bi-Annual TAC conference which attracts 200 people statewide and always sessions are conducted on "how to apply for grants" at TAC; and - Informal conversations, word of mouth, recommendations from existing grantees, attendance of TAC staff at programs and festivals, etc.
+- TN Arts Commission's website which includes the grant guidelines, process for applying and managing all grants; - Annual Grant workshops which are held virtually and specifically target those who are interested in applying for a TAC grant; - Program Director's responding to individuals who contact the Commission daily to inquire about grants and the process for applying; - Program Directors being requested to attend as a panelist or speaker for workshops, seminars, etc. throughout the state to share information about grants;

+• Informal conversations, word of mouth, recommendations from existing grantees, attendance of TAC staff at programs and festivals, etc.